MasaFook/skills-test-with-actions2/README.md

   Define terms and link to docs.github.com.
 -->

-## Step 5: Add branch protections
+## Step 4: Add branch protections

-_Great job uploading test reports! :partying_face: :partying_face:_
+_Great job uploading test reports! :partying_face:_

 Take a look at the merge box, you'll notice you can merge this even though the review process hasn't been met.